bdaehlie/web_image_formats/README.md

 This is a test suite assembled to test various lossy image formats.
 Right now it supports testing WebP, HEVC-MSP, and JPEG XR.
-Supported image quality tests are Y-SSIM (luma-only SSIM), RGB-SSIM (average of SSIM applied to R, G, and B channels), IW-SSIM, and PSNR-HVS-M.
+Supported image quality tests are Y-SSIM (luma-only SSIM), RGB-SSIM (average of SSIM applied to R, G, and B channels), DSSIM, IW-SSIM, and PSNR-HVS-M.

 This suite was created and is maintained on OS X. It can probably work on Linux with minimal tweaking.
 I tried here and there to make life easier for anyone attempting this on Windows, but it'll probably be a pain to get everything working.

-Install all of the requirements listed below, build whatever needs to be built in the requirements, then build every source file in './encoders' and './decoders'.
-Compile commands for the encoders and decoders are in comments near the top of the source files themselves, paths may need tweaking.
+Install all of the requirements listed below, build whatever needs to be built in the requirements, then run 'build.sh' to build encoders, decoders, and quality tests.
+Paths to programs might need tweaking near the top of 'compression_test.py'.

 Requirements: